northrivergeo/NAIP_Imagery_for_QGIS/README.md

 * There is a chance I don't have some of the links working properly - if so contact me (or correct and I'll merge your changes back in).

-I just want to tell you AA Good Luck.
-We're counting on you!
+I just want to tell you Good Luck.
+We're All counting on you!